-The TLV320AIC3110 has a stereo audio DAC and a monaural ADC.
-It supports a wide range of analog interfaces to support different headsets and analog outputs.
-The TLV320AIC3110 has features to interface output drivers (8- Ω , 16- Ω , 32- Ω) and a microphone PGA with AGC control.
-A special circuit has also been included in the TLV320AIC3110 to insert a short key-click sound into the stereo audio output.
+The TLV320DAC3101 has a stereo audio DAC.
+It has a wide range of analog interfaces to support different headsets and analog outputs.
+The TLV320DAC3101 has features to interface with output drivers $(8-\Omega, 16-\Omega, 32-\Omega)$.
+A special circuit has also been included in the TLV320DAC3101 to insert a short keyclick sound into the stereo audio output.
 The key-click sound is used to provide feedback to the user when a particular button is pressed or item is selected.
 The specific sound of the keyclick can be adjusted by varying several register bits that control its frequency, duration, and amplitude.
-See Key-Click Functionality With Digital Sine-Wave Generator (PRB_P25), Section 5.5.5.
+See Key-Click Functionality With Digital Sine-Wave Generator (PRB P25), Section 5.5.7.